seoloon/cdn/README.md

-# project_cdn
-Little CDN system for my projects
+# A custom theme for Jellyfin